Truth, Logic, and Compassion are the gateway drugs to revolution.

 They cause us to expand the scope of our empathy.

 Once these three things happen, we are hooked.

 We cannot accept the world as it is.

 We have become revolutionaries.

-My name is Mary Joyce and am an activism consultant.
+My name is Mary Joyce and I run this site.
+I am an activism consultant.
 I use my skills as a researcher, strategist, and communicator to help organizations promote human rights and social justice around the world.

 I have ten years’ international experience in activism innovation, focusing on the use of digital media.
 I am author of the edited volume Digital Activism Decoded: The New Mechanics of Change (2010) and gained practical campaign experience as New Media Operations Manager for President Obama’s national 2008 campaign.

 I have worked as a trainer and activism advisor in countries such as Turkey, Switzerland, Norway, and Lebanon.
 My clients have include the YMCA, Open Society Foundations, Eurasian Harm Reduction Network, and Massachusetts Department of Higher Education.
 (You can read their endorsements here.)
 I specialize in trainings on the strategic use of digital media in activism.